Zero-knowledge

 Is Trello end-to-end encrypted?

-Can Atlassian employees see my Trello data?
+Can Trello employees see my data?

 Is Trello free to use?

-- Atlassian Trust & Security — Official security documentation
+- 01 Atlassian Trust & Security - Official security documentation

-- RFC 8439: ChaCha20-Poly1305 — Encryption standard used by Worklist
+- 03 RFC 8439: ChaCha20-Poly1305 - Encryption standard used by Worklist

-Ready for Private Kanban?
+Ready for private kanban?